se3ya/CustomPosters/README.md

 ### My Posters Aren't Showing Up
 1. Ensure your images are named correctly (e.g., `Poster1.png`, `CustomTips.png`).
 2. Check the `BepInEx/LogOutput.log` file for errors related to texture loading.
-3. Make sure the posters and tips folders are in the correct location as shown in *[Adding Custom Posters/Creating Custom Posters Mod](https://github.com/se3ya/CustomPosters?tab=readme-ov-file#adding-custom-posterscreating-custom-posters-mod)*.
+3. Make sure the posters and tips folders are in the correct location as shown in *[Adding Custom Posters](https://github.com/se3ya/CustomPosters?tab=readme-ov-file#adding-custom-posterscreating-custom-posters-mod)*.

 ### The Default Poster (Plane.001) is Still Visible
 - This happens if the mod fails to load any custom poster pack.
 Check the config and make sure you have at least 1 poster pack enabled, check log file for errors and ensure your images are valid.